Looking for Creative Soap Making Ideas?

 #5 Shredded Coconut: exfoliation + decoration

 This pairs well with citrus scents and makes a beautiful natural soap ingredient.
 As a carrier oil, coconut is packed with intense moisturizing benefits for the skin.
-Did you know you can buy a coconut soap base?
-Learn more about using carrier oils with the Oils By Skin Type Chart in the Simple Living Library with a dozen soap making printables and more!
+Learn more about using carrier oils with the Oils By Skin Type Chart in the Simple Living Library, including a dozen soap making printables and more!

 #6 Seeds: exfoliation + decoration